Help & Advice

 Many people think it is hard to assess whether a building is worth preserving and ask what the criteria are for trying to save it.
 At SAVE we ask ourselves three simple questions:

 1 - How important, architecturally or historically, is the building?

-If it is listed, then it has been officially recognised by English Heritage and the Department for Culture, Media and Sport as being of special interest; it has statutory protections and, in the words of the government planning guidance note, '"once lost, listed buildings cannot be replaced . . they represent finite resource and an irreplaceable asset".
+If it is listed, then it has been officially recognised by Historic England and the Department for Culture, Media and Sport as being of special interest; it has statutory protections and, in the words of the government planning guidance note, '"once lost, listed buildings cannot be replaced . . they represent finite resource and an irreplaceable asset".
 Buildings are not listed lightly: they have to come up to strict standards to qualify.